jessepav/lacygoill-wiki-backup/c/c.md

 ##
 # ?

-The line:

-    #include <stdio.h>

-is necessary to include information about C's standard I/O library.

-`<stdio.h>` is a **header**.
-A header contains information about some part of the standard library.

----

 A  **library function**  belongs to  a library  of functions  supplied with  the compiler.

----
+# ?

 **Compound statements** are statements inside curly braces.
 They're common in `if` statements and loops.

----
+# ?

 Since statements can continue over several  lines, it's not always obvious where they end.

 This is why C requires that a statement end with a semicolon, with the exception of the compound statement.

 Directives, on the  other hand, are normally  one line long, and  they don't end with a semicolon.

----
+# ?

+What does `#include <stdio.h>` do?

+It tells the preprocessor to include information about C's standard I/O library.

+What's the name of `<stdio.h>`?

+A header.

+##
+# ?

+Why is it better to use the type `int` rather than `float` when declaring a variable?

+Arithmetic on `float` numbers may be slower than arithmetic on `int` numbers.
+Most  significantly,  the  value  of  a   `float`  variable  is  often  just  an approximation of the number that was stored in it.
+If you store `0.1`  in a `float` variable, you may later  find that the variable has a value such as `0.09999999999999987`, thanks to rounding error.

+# ?

 How to declare a variable?